 Using AI/ML in healthcare is on the rise as well.
 AI-driven apps help doctors in disease diagnosis, treatment prescription and decision making learning on previous cases.
 Also, predictive analytics is how artificial intelligence helps in this area.
 There are much more helpful use cases of artificial intelligence in healthcare that can save significant resources according to the Accenture report.

 A machine is often able to better predict what is wrong with a patient based on their symptoms.
 This analysis is better than what even the most skilled doctors can provide.

 Video conferencing features, when added to healthcare platforms, allow doctors to consult with patients without those individuals ever having to leave their homes.
 For sure, you know this technology as telemedicine that is increasingly growing with global market size over $30.5B under the statistics.

 Telemedicine apps are especially helpful if the patient has mobility issues or needs urgent consultations.
 Doctors can also consult with each other over long distances.
 That is particularly useful if the doctors live in different cities or even different countries, and the patient under discussion has unusual or perplexing symptoms.

-Our developers implemented video conferencing capabilities through WebRTC technology for HIPAA Video app project.
+Our developers implemented video conferencing capabilities through WebRTC technology for Telemedicine app project.
 That makes it possible to run a meeting for a board of doctors or doctors and patients from over the globe making medical practice much accessible.